dcBrian/Tuneify/README.md

   <br>
 </h1>

-<h4 align="center">This project was made with <a href="https://nextjs.org/" target="_blank">Next.js</a>.<br>This project is all about making it easy and fun to share your current favorite tunes with your besties in real-time! 🎶
+<h4 align="center">This project was made with <a href="https://nextjs.org/" target="_blank">Next.js</a>.<br>This project is all about making it easy and fun to share your current favorite tunes with your besties in real-time!🎶
 </h4>

 <p align="center">